Submitting the Common App: Your 6-Step Checklist

 • Did you indent (or choose not indent) all your paragraphs?

-• Did any words get cut between lines?
+• Did any words get cut off between lines?

-• Are there any special characters in your text that transformed into an unreadable webding when you copy-pasted them into the Common App portal?
+• Are there any special characters in your text that transformed into webding gobbledygook when you copy-pasted them from Google Docs, Pages, or Word into the Common App portal?

 • Is there a space between the essay prompt and the beginning of your essay?
-(I personally prefer to include a space, because it makes it easier on the eyes.)
+(I myself prefer to include a space, because it makes it easier on the admissions reader’s eyes.)

 4. Check for coherence

-This is the heaviest lift of the double-checking process….but it’s also the most crucial!
+This is the heaviest lift of the double-checking process….but it’s also the most important!
 Once the details are in order and won’t distract you, read the entire PDF from A to Z in one go.
-Is the Activity List cohesive?
-Would someone get an accurate picture of who you are from that?
+Is the Activity List coherent?
+Would it give a stranger an accurate portrait of who you are?
 Does your main Common App essay fit in with what we gathered from your Activity List?
 There should definitely be a main theme, aka organizing principle, that comes through.
-Is one popping out at you as you re-read?
+Is one emerging to you as you re-read?

 a person wearing a gray sweater holds a pen